Learning Fitness Functions for Machine Programming: Experimental Results

 \subsection{Demonstration of Synthesis Ability}

 We ran three variants of \scheme\ - $\mathit{\scheme_{CF}}$, $\mathit{\scheme_{LCS}}$, and $\mathit{\scheme_{FP}}$, each predicting $f^{\mathit{CF}}$, $f^{\mathit{LCS}}$, and $f^{\mathit{FP}}$ fitness functions, respectively.
-Additionally, we ran the publicly available implementations of DeepCoder and PCCoder from their respective GitHub repositories.
-For DeepCoder, we used the best performing implementation based on ``Sort and Add'' enumerative search algorithm~\cite{deepcoder}.
-For comparison, we also tested three other fitness functions: 1) constant ($f^{\mathit{Const}}$), presumably the worst case in which the GA finds programs randomly, 2) edit-distance between outputs ($f^{\mathit{Edit}}$), and 3) the oracle ($f^{\mathit{Oracle}}$).
-Unless otherwise mentioned, we use \scheme\ to denote $f^{\mathit{CF}}$ and $f^{\mathit{LCS}}$ based \scheme.
-For all the approaches, we set the maximum search space size to 3,000,000 candidate programs.
-If an approach does not find the solution prior to reaching that threshold, we conclude the experiment and consider it as \emph{``solution not found,''}.
-The summarized results are shown in Figure~\ref{fig:compare}.
-The detailed results are in the appendix in Table~\ref{table:compare} and ~\ref{table:compare2}.
+Each used $NS^{BFS}$ and FP-based mutation operation.
+We ran the publicly available best performing implementations of DeepCoder~\cite{deepcoder}, PCCoder~\cite{Zohar:2018:nips}, and RobustFill~\cite{robustfill}.
+We also implemented a genetic programming-based approach, PushGP~\cite{stackgp}.
+For comparison, we also tested two other fitness functions: 1) edit-distance between outputs ($f^{\mathit{Edit}}$), and 2) the oracle ($f^{\mathit{Oracle}}$).
+For every approach, we set the maximum search space size to 3,000,000 candidate programs.
+If an approach does not find the solution before reaching that threshold, we conclude the experiment marking it as \emph{``solution not found''}.